AdobeDocs/workfront.en/help/quicksilver/maestro/views/manage-the-calendar-view.md

 You can display records and their fields in a calendar view, from the record type page.

-For information about Adobe Workfront planning capabilities views and how to manage them, see [Manage record views](../views/manage-record-views.md).
+For information about Adobe Workfront Planning capabilities views and how to manage them, see [Manage record views](../views/manage-record-views.md).

 ## Access requirements